sj7stark/sports-league-schedule/README.md

 # sports-league-schedule

 The notebook in this repository contains a model for creating a schedule for a simple sports league.
-I used this problem to create a schedule for a Pokemon Draft League for a group of YouTubers.
+I used this model to create a schedule for a Pokemon Draft League for a group of YouTubers.

 # Problem Definition